Patrika Darbo: Career

-Darbo began her career with guest-starring roles in the television shows including The Optimist, Bay City Blues, Riptide and St. Elsewhere.
+Darbo began her career with guest-starring roles in the television shows including The Optimist, Bay City Blues, Riptide, Diff'rent Strokes, Growing Pains, St. Elsewhere, Punky Brewster and Mama's Family.
 She made her big screen debut, appearing in the comedy film The Night Before and the romantic comedy It Takes Two.
 The following year, Darbo appeared in the comedy films Troop Beverly Hills and The 'Burbs.
 In 1990, she appeared in a five feature films and guest-starred on Roseanne as a Roseanne lookalike/Dan's crush.
 By 1991, Darbo was contracted to the ABC network.
 In 1991, the Los Angeles Times reported that Darbo was undertaking a personal campaign to seek nomination for an Academy Award for Best Supporting Actress for her role in the comedy-drama film Daddy's Dyin': Who's Got the Will?, written by Del Shores.

 From 1991 to 1992, Darbo was a regular cast member in the ABC sitcom Step by Step playing the role of Penny Baker, the sister of Suzanne Somers.
 In 1992, she appeared in the comedy-drama film Leaving Normal playing the character named 66.
 Later that year she appeared in the horror-comedy The Vagrant directed by Chris Walas.
 In 1993, she played Pam Magnus, a banking employee killed by John Malkovich's character in the Clint Eastwood action thriller film In the Line of Fire.
 In 1994, she had a supporting role in the comedy-drama film Corrina, Corrina.
 On television, Darbo guest-starred on Seinfeld (Darbo was a guest star in two episodes; "The Revenge" (1991) and "The Sniffing Accountant" (1993)), Lois & Clark: The New Adventures of Superman and Married... with Children.
 In 1994, Darbo starred as Roseanne Barr in an NBC biographical television film, Roseanne and Tom: Behind the Scenes.
 After her first leading role, Darbo returned to playing supporting parts on both film and television.
 In 1997, she appeared in the action film Speed 2: Cruise Control and the mystery thriller film Midnight in the Garden of Good and Evil working again with Clint Eastwood.
 In 1998, she starred as Miss Spencer in the biographical television film Ruby Bridges.